Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: Optimal Halpern iteration in normed spaces

 and using the inequality $\frac{1}{1-z_{n-1}}\geq 1$ we get $\frac{1}{z_n}\geq\frac{1}{z_{0}}+n=4+n$ which yields precisely $\Ropt_{n}\le \frac{4}{n+4}$.
 In particular $z_n\searrow 0$ and the last term $\frac{1}{1-z_{n-1}}$ in \eqref{ttt} converges to 1, from which it follows the asymptotic $\lim_{n\to\infty} n\, z_n=1$, and in turn $\lim_{n\to\infty}(n+4)\Ropt_n=4$.
 This completes the proof. \end{proof}

-Theorem \ref{ThmHalpern} combined with the global lower bound for Mann's iterations in Proposition \ref{LowerBoundMann}, show that Halpern's iteration with the recursive optimal stepsizes $\bopt_{n+1}=\frac{1}{2}(1+\bopt_n^2)$ attain the optimal rate $O(1/n)$.
-The next result gives a sufficient condition on the $\beta_n$'s that also guarantees the rate $O(1/n)$. \begin{proposition} Consider Halpern's iteration with $\beta_n\in[0,1]$, and assume that for some constants $a,\kappa$ such that $1\le a+1\le \kappa$ and $\kappa\geq 4$, we have
+Theorem \ref{ThmHalpern} combined with the global lower bound for Mann's iterations in Proposition \ref{LowerBoundMann}, show that Halpern's iteration with the recursive optimal stepsizes $\hat{\beta}_{n+1}=\frac{1}{2}(1+\hat{\beta}_n^2)$ attains the optimal rate $O(1/n)$.
+The next result gives alternative conditions on the $\beta_n$'s that also guarantees the rate $O(1/n)$. \begin{proposition} Consider Halpern's iteration with $\beta_n\in[0,1]$, and assume that for some constants $a,\kappa$ such that $1\le a+1\le \kappa$ and $\kappa\geq 4$, we have

 Then $\|x^n-Tx^n\| \le \frac{\kappa}{n+a+1}$ for all $n\ge 0$. \end{proposition} \begin{proof} We prove inductively that $R_n\leq\frac{\kappa}{n+a+1}$.
 For $n=0$ this holds trivially since $R_0=\diam(C)=1\leq \frac{\kappa}{a+1}$.
 Assuming $R_{n-1}\le \frac{\kappa}{n+a}$, equation \eqref{recHal} gives